Martin Selig

-Martin Selig (born 1936/37) is a German-born American billionaire property developer, particularly known for his work in Seattle including the Columbia Center, the city's tallest building.
-He is a Holocaust survivor, having been able to go into hiding from the Nazis and then immigrate with his family to the US.
+Martin Selig (born 1936/37) is a German-born American property developer, known for his work in Seattle including the Columbia Center, the city's tallest building.
+In 2019, his net worth was estimated at $2 billion.
+Between December 2024 and June 2025, most of Selig's Seattle properties have been turned over to creditors or receivers, due to unpaid loans totaling over $850 million.

 Early life

-Martin Selig was born to a Jewish family in Germany, the son of Manfred Selig (1902-1992), who was born in Buchen, Germany, the son of a horse-trader.
-In 1939 Manfred was warned by a neighbour "that the Nazis had labeled him an undesirable".
+Martin Selig was born to a Jewish family in Germany, the son of Manfred Selig (1902–1992), who was born in Buchen, Germany, the son of a horse trader.
+In 1939, Manfred was warned by a neighbor "that the Nazis had labeled him an undesirable".
 He, his wife, and two children left quickly.
-The next day the Nazis confiscated his home and business.
+The next day, the Nazis confiscated his home and business.
 The family hid in warehouses in Frankfurt, before heading eastwards via Poland, Russia, Korea and Japan.
 They boarded a steamer to San Francisco, but chose Seattle "on a whim" because the boat stopped there and the sun was shining.

 In Seattle, Manfred opened "Selig's Linen Shop", started a children's clothing business, and was an art collector.

 Career

 Selig worked for his father in his children's clothing store before building his first shopping center in 1962.
 His plan to build a 48-story building in Belltown in 1979 was cancelled after protests from residents of the existing Devonshire Apartments, a low-income housing property on the site.

 Since then, he has built mostly tall buildings in Seattle, including two blocks on Fifth Avenue known as Fifth & Jackson and Fifth & Yesler, and by the 1980s owned nearly one-third of Seattle's office space, with Forbes estimating his 1987 net worth at US$270 million.
-He built the Columbia Center in 1985, still the city's tallest building, and sold it in 1989 for $354 million.
+He was the developer for the Columbia Center in 1985, still the city's tallest building, and sold it in 1989 for $354 million.